Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 46:16

-It’s something that I always say to everybody who I interviewed is doing research in this space.
+It’s something that I always say to everybody I interviewed who is doing research in this space.
 I feel like, it’s such a lovely thing that people do.
 I know it’s your passion, it’s your work, and you have curiosity.
-But as the end, as the person who’s the end user, and the benefits from your studies, I really appreciate it.
+But as the end, as the person who’s the end user, and the benefits from your studies, I appreciate it.

 Bill Gasiamis 46:35

 And I want to thank you on behalf of all stroke survivors for doing that.
 And I know that you’re a busy person, you have a family life, and you have children and all that type of stuff.
-So I really appreciate your time.
+So I appreciate your time.
 And I hope to be involved perhaps, in the future, when you guys do have data or things that you’d like to report, you get in touch and let us know so we can share that information and tell people about it.